cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 </dependencies>
 ```

-### The "Pre-Login" Page
+### The SAML and Database Auth "Pre-Login" Page

-You want to have an initial page in which a user will enter their username for login.
-Depending on the username pattern, you will either direct the user to a standard username/password page for authenticating against the database or direct them to the SAML auth flow.
+You want to have an initial page in which a user enters their username for login.
+Depending on the username pattern, you either direct the user to a standard username/password page for authenticating against the database or direct them to the SAML auth flow.

 The Thymeleaf templates for this tutorial are located in the `/src/main/resources/templates/` directory.